NURSING 3009 - Leadership and Transition to Practice

 Assessment 2: Incident monitoring review

-Incident monitoring review: students will examine a finding from the South Australian Coroners Court and provide a critical analysis (1000 words) of the most significant communication and safety and quality issues using the safety and quality standards criteria taken from the National Safety and Quality Health Service Standards September 2011.
+Incident monitoring review: students will examine a finding from the South Australian Health Practitioner's Tribunal and provide a critical analysis (1000 words) of the most significant issues using the safety and quality standards criteria taken from the National Safety and Quality Health Service Standards September 2012.

 Assessment 3: Peer Teaching